tjdragon/hts/README.md

 - After deploying the SC I minted 50 TEURZ to account 0.0.490575, which is the one you used to deploy the SCs

 ### Transfer
-In order for accounts to transfer tokens from account A to account B you cannot use the SCs, you have to use HTS and transfer token 0.0.490601, like any other regular hedera token.
+In order for accounts to transfer tokens from account A to account B one cannot use the SCs, one has to use HTS and transfer token 0.0.490601, like any other regular hedera token.

 However it is very important to note that in order for account A to hold token T, it must first associate to the token, that is an operation that cannot be carried out using our web app / SCs, you have to do it using HTS.
 Account 0.0.490575 was automatically associated to toke 0.0.490601 during the token creation.

 ### Minting
-In order to mint new tokens and directly assign them to accounts you must use our SCs via our web app, just like you did to mint 50 tokens to account 0.0.490575.
+In order to mint new tokens and directly assign them to accounts I must use the SCs via our web app, just like I minted 50 tokens to account 0.0.490575.